 The keys to successful digital customer experience design

-Companies who obsess about delivering a superb customer experience – frictionless digital services included – are best equipped to drive loyalty and win lifelong brand advocates.
-But where should a company begin when they realize they have a customer experience problem?
+Companies who obsess about delivering a frictionless customer experience are best equipped to drive loyalty and win lifelong brand advocates.
+But where should a company begin when they realise they have a customer experience problem?

 Let’s have a closer look at some of these key learnings.

-2. Don’t just engage your customers, empower them…and focus on the outcomes
+2. Don’t just engage your customers — empower them and focus on the outcomes

 Enterprises often come to a workshop with a set idea of what they’d like to deliver to the customer and similarly set ideas about how customers will react (positively, the enterprise feels sure).